Zionsville Community Schools

 How this is built

-Read these figures as correlation, not cause: a zone’s median reflects the size, age, and lot mix of the homes assigned to it — not a verdict on the school, and zones with newer, larger construction post higher medians regardless.
-School assignments are grouped from the Zionsville Community Schools “Housing Additions by School” list and shown by neighborhood — they are a reference, not surveyed boundaries.
-Zionsville redistricts periodically, so confirm any address directly with Zionsville Community Schools before relying on it.
-School-assignment list: 2025-26.
+Read these as correlation, not cause: a zone’s median reflects the size, age, and lot mix of its homes, not a verdict on the school.
+Newer, larger construction posts higher medians regardless.
+Assignments group by neighborhood per the ZCS list and boundary map; confirm with ZCS.
+School-assignment list: 2026-27.

 Keep exploring